 In february 2014 we started scraping data directly from the Enjoy website getting the position of all the cars available every 2 minutes.
 We collected more than 1,700,000 data points resulting in more than 20,000 rents, 100,000 km travelled and 800 days of usage.

-The first visualization we created represents an overview of the total number of rents.
 Every step is a car and every rent is represented by a line that connects the pick-up moment and the drop-off.
 Consequently, the length of the line represent the duration of time a single car has been rented.
 In this way it’s possible to discover when the service is most used and how the patterns evolve depending on the day of the week and the hour.

 t’s not a surprise to see that for example the service is mostly used during the day on workdays, while during the weekend there are many rents also during late hours.